Research

 In the past, we could only see the Universe, but now we can also hear it.-Anonymous

-This quote beautifully illustrates that till the first direct observation of gravitational waves (GWs) by the ground-based detector LIGO in 2015, we only relied on electromagnetic signals (mainly via photons) to study the Universe.
+This quote beautifully illustrates that until the first direct observation of gravitational waves (GWs) by the ground-based detector LIGO in 2015, we only relied on electromagnetic signals (mainly via photons) to study the Universe.
 Now, we have this amazing tool to probe the Universe and unlock its mysteries, and because observed GWs have a characteristic frequency chirp, in a way, we can listen to the Universe.